Delay Mixing Tips!

 #10 – Ping Pong Delay

 Delay is crucial for getting a fascinating mix.
-Experiment together with your delays and take a look at making use of them to groups of instruments as an alternative to simply single sounds.
+Experiment together with your delays and take a look at making use of them in groups of instruments as an alternative to simply single sounds.

 As an effect delay is an inventive and versatile tool.
 So try these tips in your mix and push them additional to fit your sound.